-Fibonacci cubes which were introduced in 1993 in~\cite{hsu-1993}, are closely related to the Fibonacci sequence.
+Fibonacci cubes which were introduced in 1993 in~\cite{hsu-1993}.
+They are closely related to the Fibonacci sequence.
 They have found numerous applications elsewhere and are also extremely interesting in their own right.
 The state of the art on Fibonacci cubes and related classes of graphs has been collected in the book~\cite{FibonacciBook-2023} published in 2023, the research in this direction is still ongoing, see~\cite{egecioglu-2023+, kirgizov-2022, klavzar-2023}.
 On the other hand, motivated by the Pell sequence, in 2019 Munarini introduced Pell graphs~\cite{munarini-2019}.
 Pell graphs have been further investigated in~\cite{ozer-2023}.
-In this paper, based on the definition~\eqref{eq:F_n,k} we introduce $k$-Pell graphs such that for each $k\ge 2$ they reflect~\eqref{eq:F_n,k}.
+In this paper, based on the definition~\eqref{eq:F_n,k} we introduce generalized Pell graphs such that for each $k\ge 2$ their construction reflects the recursion ~\eqref{eq:F_n,k}.

 The rest of the paper is organized as follows.
-In the next section we define the concepts discussed in this paper and introduce the required notation.
-In Section~\ref{sec:basic-properties} the two-parametric $k$-Pell graphs $\Pi _{n,k}$ are formally defined and their fundamental structure described.
+In the next section, we define the concepts discussed in this paper and introduce the required notation.
+In Section~\ref{sec:basic-properties} the two-parameter generalized Pell graphs $\Pi _{n,k}$ are formally defined and their fundamental structure described.
 Among other results we determine the generating function of the number of edges of $\Pi _{n,k}$ and observe that they are traceable, that is, they contain Hamiltonian paths.
 In Section~\ref{sec:rad-diam} we determine the radius and the diameter of $\Pi _{n,k}$.
-Further, in the main result of the section we describe the center of $\Pi _{n,k}$.
+Furthermore, we describe the structure of the center of $\Pi _{n,k}$.
 Interestingly, if $k$ is even, then the center of $\Pi _{n,k}$ induces the Fibonacci cube $\Gamma_{n}$.
-In Section~\ref{sec:additional} additional properties of $\Pi _{n,k}$ are established: the generating function of its cube polynomial, distribution of its degrees, the fact that $\Pi _{n,k}$ is a median graph, and that $\Pi _{n,k}$ embeds into some Fibonacci cube.
-We conclude the paper with some remarks on a similar, independent project due to Do\v{s}li\'{c} and Podrug~\cite{podrug-2023} and with some open problems.
+In Section~\ref{sec:additional} additional properties of $\Pi _{n,k}$ are established: the generating function of its cube polynomial, distribution of its degrees, the fact that $\Pi _{n,k}$ is a median graph, and that $\Pi _{n,k}$ embeds into a Fibonacci cube.
+We conclude the paper with some remarks on a similar project undertaken independently by Do\v{s}li\'{c} and Podrug~\cite{podrug-2023} and with some open problems.